imd1005-web-development-winter-2023/assignment-03/README.md

 * Use the GitHub Pages service to host your pages
 * GitHub time stamps on your project files will be used to asses when the assignment was submitted
 * Ensure you have a license file in your repository (recommend MIT license)
+* Ensure you have the assignment readme.md file in your repository

 ## Grading rubric